nunchistudio/blacksmith/documentation/create.md

 and `store` interfaces.

 When not set, the `standard` adapters will be use for the gateway and scheduler.
-They are the default implementations and the ones we use at Nunchi.
 The store is required and we will use the `postgres` store adapter for the demo:

 ```go
 p, _ := blacksmith.New(&blacksmith.Options{